Azoy/swift-evolution/proposals/nnnn-mutex.md

   let b: Mutex<()>.Guard = mutex.lock()

   ...
 }
 ```

 But again, this issue only occurs with `Void` and we forsee this particular specialization being somewhat rare because attaching state to a mutex is a much more common paradigm that fits into Swift.
+However, if we had this feature today, the primitive `lock()`/`unlock()` operations would be better suited in the form of the guard API.
+I don't believe we'd have those methods if we had guards.

 ### Reader-Writer Locks, Recursive Locks, etc.